jenkinsci/dependency-track-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the bug
 A clear and concise description of what the bug is.

+## Environment

+ - Plugin Version:
+ - Jenkins Version:
+ - Java Version for Jenkins:
+ - Type of Jenkins Job: classic | declarative pipeline | scripted pipeline
+ - Dependency-Track Version:

 ## To Reproduce
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 ## Expected behavior
 A clear and concise description of what you expected to happen.

-## Screenshots
-If applicable, add screenshots to help explain your problem.

-## Environment
- - Plugin Version:
- - Jenkins Version:
- - Java Version for Jenkins:
- - Dependency-Track Version:

 ## Additional context
-Add any other context about the problem here.
+Add any other context about the problem here (screenshots, logs, etc.).